-In the manufacturing plants and research institutes, we comply with the Air Pollution Control Act, the Water Pollution Control Act, the Act on the Assessment of Releases of Specified Chemical Substances in the Environment and the Promotion of Management Improvement, and conclude agreements on pollution prevention with local governments, in order to reduce our environmental impact.
-We periodically measure the concentration of exhaust gas and noise from boilers and cogeneration system as well as wastewater in order to ensure that levels are within regulatory limits.
+In the manufacturing plants and research institutes, we comply with the Air Pollution Control Act, the Water Pollution Control Act, the Sewerage Act, the Soil Contamination Countermeasures Act, the Act on the Assessment of Releases of Specified Chemical Substances in the Environment and the Promotion of Management Improvement, and conclude agreements on pollution prevention with local governments, in order to reduce our environmental impact.

 In recent years, extreme weather events are occurring as a result of global warming.
 We have formulated manuals to prepare for accidents and emergency situations caused by such weather, and we organize training sessions to minimize environmental impacts.
 In addition, we conduct drills every year in preparation for accidents and emergencies that may lead to water pollution and soil contamination.
-In preparation for an emergency event when wastewater containing hazardous substances flows into the drainage system, we have installed a storage tank to store wastewater, and for systems with a particularly high degree of risk, we have separated them from the drainage system by setting up a dedicated collection tank.
+In preparation for an emergency event when wastewater containing hazardous substances flows into the drainage system, we have installed a storage tank to store wastewater, and for the wastewater containing highly-active API, we have separated them from the drainage system by setting up a dedicated collection tank.